sengobasar/multimodal-elicitation-engine/README.md

 ---

-## Research Inspiration
+## Research Context

-This system architecture is inspired by multimodal mental health modeling literature, including:
+This project is inspired by multimodal mental health modeling research that combines structured assessments with conversational or behavioral signals.

-- **Alhanai, T., Ghassemi, M., & Glass, J. (2018).** *Detecting Depression with Audio/Text Sequence Modeling of Interviews.* Interspeech. [[paper]](https://www.isca-speech.org/archive/Interspeech_2018/pdfs/1084.pdf) — Pioneering work on combining audio and text modalities for depression detection
-- **Xu, Z., et al. (2025).** *Depression detection methods based on multimodal fusion of voice and text.* Scientific Reports, 15, 1446. [[paper]](https://www.nature.com/articles/s41598-025-85375-z) — Recent advances in multimodal fusion for mental health assessment
-- **Mollahosseini, A., et al. (2017).** *AffectNet: A Database for Facial Expression, Valence, and Arousal Computing in the Wild.* IEEE Transactions on Pattern Analysis and Machine Intelligence. [[paper]](https://arxiv.org/abs/1708.03985) — Foundations of affective computing in naturalistic settings
-- **Chen, T., & Guestrin, C. (2016).** *XGBoost: A Scalable Tree Boosting System.* KDD. [[paper]](https://arxiv.org/abs/1603.02754) — Gradient boosting framework planned for Phase 2 risk modeling

-**This repository adapts and extends these ideas** by explicitly modeling **consistency between structured self-report and conversational language signals** — a focus not commonly found in prior work.
-Most systems treat self-report and language as independent modalities; we hypothesize that their *alignment* is itself a meaningful clinical signal.
+Unlike many prior systems that concatenate modalities, this engine explicitly models **consistency between self-report and language signals** as a separate diagnostic feature.

+The current implementation is a deterministic prototype and does not reproduce any specific neural architecture from prior literature.

 ---